JanaLasser/twitter_sampled_stream_v2/README.md

 ### Server settings
 The various scripts will look for a file named `server_settings.txt` in the `/code` directory of this repository.
 This file collects all information relevant to run the scripts at the given server and should contain the following line-separated information.
 See also the [example settings](https://github.com/JanaLasser/twitter_sampled_stream_v2/blob/main/code/server_settings.txt) uploaded in this repo.

+* `SERVER`: should be set to "1" or "2" and tells various scripts which paths to use.
+* `PYTHON_DST`: path to your systems python executable.
-* `library_dst`: path to the packages installed for your local python executable.
+* `PYTHON_LIBRARY_DST`: path to the packages installed for your local python executable.
-* `API_key_dst`: path to a directory that contains the access information for your academic twitter API access.
+* `TWITTER_API_KEY_DST`: path to a directory that contains the access information for your academic twitter API access.
-* `API_key_filename`: name of the file in which the API key is stored
+* `TWITTER_API_KEY_FILENAME`: name of the file in which the API key is stored.
+* `NOTIFICATIONS`: should be set to "True" or "False".
+Turns email notifications on or off.
-* `email_credentials_dst`: path to a directory that contains the credentials for your email server (not necessary for setup without notification)
+* `EMAIL_CREDENTIALS_DST`: path to a directory that contains the credentials for your email server (only necessary if `NOTIFICATIONS=TRUE`).
-* `email_credentials_filename`: name of the file in which the email server credentials are stored (not necessary for setup without notification)
+* `EMAIL_CREDENTIALS_FILENAME`: name of the file in which the email server credentials are stored (only necessary if `NOTIFICATIONS=TRUE`).
+* `TMP_STORAGE_SERVER_1`: path to the folder in which the data from the twitter API collected on server 1 is temporarily stored.
+Note: `get_sampled_stream.py` will check which `SERVER` it is running on and will choose the path accordingly.
-* `data_storage_dst`: path to the folder in which the data from the twitter API is (temporarily) stored
+* `TMP_STORAGE_SERVER_2`: path to the folder in which the data from the twitter API collected on server 2 is temporarily stored.
+Note: for server 1, this should be set to the folder to which the files from server 2 are copied, since `collect_data.py`, which is run on server 1 will look for files there.
+* `REPOSITORY_DST`: path to this repository.
-* `username`: ownership of files will be changed from root to the provided username
+* `USERNAME`: ownership of files will be changed from root to the provided username.
-* `groupname`: ownership of files will be changed from root to the provided groupname
+* `GROUPNAME`: ownership of files will be changed from root to the provided groupname.
-* `OSF_key_dst`: path to a directory that contains the access information for OSF (not necessary for setup without OSF upload, only necessary on server 1)
+* `OSF_KEY_DST`: path to a directory that contains the access information for OSF (not necessary for setup without OSF upload, only necessary on server 1)
-* `OSF_key_filename`: name of the file in which the OSF access credentials are stored (not necessary for setup without OSF upload, only necessary on server 1)
+* `OSF_KEY_FILENAME`: name of the file in which the OSF access credentials are stored (not necessary for setup without OSF upload, only necessary on server 1)
-* `data_vault_dst`: path to the folder in which the post-processed data will be stored (only necessary on server 1)
+* `DATA_VAULT_DST`: path to the folder in which the post-processed data will be stored (only necessary on server 1).

 ### Connection to the sampled stream
 Connection to the sampled stream endpoing from the Twitter API is handled in the script `get_sampled_stream.py`.